 The advertising industry boasts that billboards are “the one medium you can’t turn off”.
 Outdoor advertising is impossible to escape.
 It’s in our public spaces without our consent, and the growth of digital ad screens in public places is making it even harder to avoid.

 Large scale outdoor advertising is expensive, and therefore used by big corporations over local businesses, which harms local economies and undermines efforts to shop locally and sustainably.
-The top ten companies using outdoor advertising in the UK include: McDonalds, KFC, Coca Cola and Tesco.
+Amongst the top ten companies using outdoor advertising in the UK are Amazon, Unilever, McDonalds, KFC, Coca Cola, Sky and Tesco.

 Billboards are often concentrated in lower income areas, where they deepen existing inequalities through both harmful content and unwelcome physical characteristics.
 Advertisers can more easily saturate less affluent areas with advertising (for example, if there are more major roads, advertising is considered to be more acceptable by planners and policymakers, while renting costs can also be cheaper for advertising companies).